mvaragnat/botkit-express-demo/README.md

 * For local deployment

-Create a .env file at the root of the project with the following infos:
+Create a .env file at the root of the project with the following infos (you can modify and rename the existing .env-example file:

 ```
 SLACK_ID=your.id